Swedish food has many advantages

 The use of antibiotics in the animal production is the lowest in the EU.
 Sweden is also one of the countries in the EU using the least amount of pesticides per cultivated area.
 The Nordic climate gives a lot of daylight in the summer and low temperatures, stimulating the forming of aroma in Swedish fruits and vegetables making them taste more.

-Added value in Swedish cultivation
+Added value in Swedish horticulture

 Added value in Swedish livestock production

 - Swedish cattle, sheep and lambs are allowed to graze outdoors and are let out to pasture in the summer.
-Through grazing, these animals also contribute to the preservation of natural pasture that have high biodiversity.
+Through grazing, these animals contribute to the preservation of natural pasture that have high biodiversity.

 - Due to efficient animal rearing and feed production, the carbon footprint from Swedish meat and milk production is lower than in many other countries.